-Vatican City and the Vatican Museums are must-sees for anyone visiting Rome.
+Vatican City and the Vatican Museums are must-sees for anyone visiting Rome and need to be at the top of your list of what to do in Italy.
 It should not matter if it’s your first visit to Rome or your tenth.
 Similarly, even for non-Catholics, the Vatican’s historical and spiritual elements are too significant to disregard.

 Previous visits to The Vatican Museums